Prehistoric animals, Charles Darwin on stamps and postmarks of Ascension Islands

 and commemorative issues.

 A “definitive” set is released every five years, and remains on sale until it is replaced,

 whereas the special and commemorative issues are withdrawn from sale fifteen months after their release date.

 Official stamps of Ascension Island that related to Paleontology: prehistoric animals, Charles Darwin

 ||25.01.1994 "Prehistoric Aquatic Reptiles"

 ||09.11.2009 "Charles Darwin"

 On April 19, 1982

-Helena issued set of 4 stamps with very similar design to commemorate
+individually issued sets of 4 stamps with very similar design.

 Every set contain four stamps: